wilkelab/cinful/README.md

 bash scripts/build_conda_env.sh
 ```

-to set up the cinful environment.
-You can activate the environment with
+To set up the cinful environment, you can activate the environment with

 ```bash
 conda activate cinful